Tamed Warping Network for High-Resolution Semantic Video Segmentation: Experiments

-In the inference phase, we conduct all the experiments on video clips with the resolution of $1024\times 2048$.
+At inference time, we conduct all the experiments on video clips at a resolution of $1024\times 2048$.
 During evaluation, the key frame is uniformly sampled from the $9^{th}$ to the $20^{th}$ frame in the video clip, and the prediction of the $20^{th}$ frame is used for evaluation.
-No testing augmentation~(e.g., multi-scale or multi-crop) is adopted.
+No testing augmentation~ is adopted.
 The accuracy is measured by mean~Intersection-Over-Union~(mIoU), and the speed is measured by frames per second~(FPS).
 Our models run on a server with an Intel Core i9-7920X CPU and a single NVIDIA GeForce GTX 1080~Ti GPU card.